January 2019 Viking Sea

 Our Future Cruises

-We also have a second NCL cruise booked!
+Our next cruise is scheduled for April, 2019... and once again we'll be in The Haven on Norwegian Cruise Line, which is one of my favorite ways to cruise.
 The Norwegian Breakaway has been based in New York City for the last several years, but she'll be moving to New Orleans... and that's a really fun town to cruise from, especially if you can get there a few days before the cruise and let loose.
-So, that's our plan for celebrating our 38th wedding anniversary, next Spring.
+So, that's our plan for celebrating our 38th wedding anniversary, this Spring.
 I've never sailed on the Norwegian Breakaway, although I've loved all the other cruises we've done with NCL in recent years, so I like the idea of sailing on a NCL ship that we've never been on before.

 Another cruise on our vacation calendar for 2019 is the Carnival Horizon.
 We really enjoyed our cruise in a Havana Suite on the Carnival Vista last year, so we decided to book a cruise in the Havana area of the Carnival Horizon.
-In fact, after 44 cruises, we've pretty much decided that two types of cruises are hugely better than all the rest: a stay in The Haven on Norwegian Cruise Line, or a stay in the Havana area on one of Carnival's newest ships.
-So, all four of the future cruises we've currently got booked fit that profile.
+In fact, after 45 cruises, we've pretty much decided that two types of cruises are hugely better than all the rest: a stay in The Haven on Norwegian Cruise Line, or a stay in the Havana area on one of Carnival's newest ships.
+So, three of our four currently-booked cruises fit that profile.

-I've mentioned three of our four future cruises.
-The fourth one is something I've already got booked for the year 2020!
+I've mentioned two of our three future cruises.
+The third one is something I've already got booked for the year 2020!
 That sounds a long way off, but I guess it's not really.
 Carnival is bringing their newest, best ship to the west coast: The Carnival Panorama, a Vista-class ship.
 I immediately booked a Havana Suite on the Carnival Panorama on the very first day they started accepting bookings!

-Another short cruise I'm interested in doing is with Royal Caribbean to their private island in the Bahamas, Coco Cay.
+I'm thinking about a short cruise with Royal Caribbean to their private island in the Bahamas, Coco Cay.
 They're spending a ton of money to renovate and improve Coco Cay right now, and by the summer of 2019 it's going to be amazing.
 I'd like to see it!
-So, maybe I'll do a short Disney cruise back-to-back with a short Royal Caribbean cruise to Coco Cay.
-We'll see... at this point, it's just an idea.
+At this point, it's just an idea.
 I'll think about it for a while.

 Multiple people have suggested to me that, based on what they've read in my reviews, they think I'd enjoy Celebrity Cruise Line.
 Celebrity has a new ship called the Celebrity Edge, and it looks really interesting.
 I just worry that Celebrity might be a bad match for me in regards to food.
 I like a casual meal, and I loathe the kind of restaurants that you would read about in a "foody" magazine.
 I'm happy in a super casual restaurant, like one of Jimmy Buffett's "Margaritaville" restaurants.
 My impression of dining on Celebrity is that it's sophisticated, fine dining.
 Here's a photo from Celebrity's web site: